CT-State-Middlesex-Kootsookos/computers-101/_sources/what_is_a_computer.md

 # What is a computer?

+A computer is any electronic device that stores and processes information: a desktop, a laptop, a cell phone, or a tablet.
+Some computers are "embedded" like Alexa or Google Home.

 A computer consists of:

 - A **screen** or display to allow text, images, and colors to be shown,